PaulmannLighting/repr-discriminant/repr-discriminant-derive/README.md

-# repr-discriminant
+# repr-discriminant-derive

-Derive macro and trait to add primitive representations to enums and allow parsing their discriminant.
+Derive macro to add primitive representations to enums and allow parsing their discriminant.

+## Requirements

+Requires `repr-discriminant` to be available in the user code.

 ## Usage